apache/arrow/docs/source/format/CDeviceDataInterface.rst

   Any error encountered during handling a call to cancel must be reported via the ``on_error`` callback on the async stream handler.

+.. c:member:: const char* ArrowAsyncProducer.additional_metadata

+    *Optional.* An additional metadata string to provide any extra context to the consumer.
+This *MUST* either be ``NULL`` or a valid string that is encoded in the same way as :c:member:`ArrowSchema.metadata`.

+    If not ``NULL`` it *MUST* be valid for at least the lifetime of this object.

 .. c:member:: void* ArrowAsyncProducer.private_data